ADVERTISEMENT

 In layman’s terms, this means that loans to corporate clients make up a larger percentage of Nexo’s ‘loan book’ and revenue, than loans to individuals.

 Nonetheless, with Nexo offering 16% for stablecoin deposits and charging a maximum of 15.9% for crypto loans, the math still doesn’t quite add up.
 Mooloo requested additional information relating to how Nexo can offer 16% for deposits when only charging 15.9% for loans.
-The company responded with a thorough explanation of the Nexo business model which is summarized below.
+The company responded with a thorough explanation of the Nexo business model, which is summarized below.

 How Does Nexo Remain Profitable?

+But fees aren’t enough to stay out of the red.
 Nexo lends depositors’ assets from its Earn Interest product as loans to other clients looking to borrow against their crypto.
 In addition to crypto-backed loans, the company also generates revenues from margin lending (the ‘Nexo Booster’) and OTC loans.
 It also offers exchange-like trading products such as spot, futures, and options.

 As a result, the company says the effective rates paid on its assets under management (AUM) are well below the theoretical maximum.
 “We are offering interest rates reaching 16% APR for USDT, and even 30% APR for AXS, however, the majority of earning rates are between 5-9% for Platinum tier customers.
 Hence, the company profits on the positive net interest spread between the interest rate it receives and the yields it pays to interest-earning clients.”